alexpolt/alexpolt.github.io/src/values.md

   depending on the usage.

   *Value semantics*: manipulating with the value of an object directly without any sort of a proxy.
   Proxies are usually pointers.
-Although you could some up with other sort of addressing the object.
+Although you could come up with other sorts of addressing the object.
   Whether references are such proxies too is questionable.
 To me references seem more like a way to change the scope of an object.